Somewhat120/LLM_DDA/README.md

 ## Code
 ### Environment Requirement
-The code has been tested running under Python 3.6.8.
 The required packages are as follows:
 - python == 3.9
 - tensorflow == 2.10